search

 Exness Daylight Saving Time and Standard Time Periods and Trading Hours

-Validity Period Trading Hours
+Valid from Trading Hours

-Daylight Saving Time The second Sunday in March through the first Sunday in November Monday 6:05 AM – Saturday 5:59 AM
+Daylight Saving Time The second Sunday in March through the first Sunday in November Monday 6:05 a.m. – Saturday 5:59 a.m.

 Daylight Saving Time

-to the first Sunday in November
+Sunday in March to the first Sunday in November

-Trading Hours Monday 6:05 AM
+Trading Hours Monday 6:05

-Saturday 5:59 AM
+Saturday 5:59 a.m.

-to the second Sunday in March
+Sunday in November to the second Sunday in March

-Trading Hours Monday 7:05 a.m
+Trading Hours Monday 7:05

-6:59 a.m.
+Saturday 6:59 a.m.

-Please note that Exness will send a notification regarding the switch to Daylight Saving Time to the email address registered in your Personal Area.
+Please note that Exness will send a notification regarding the switch to Daylight Saving Time to the email address you have registered in your Personal Area.
 This information is also available in the "News Topics" section, so please check there as needed.

 Exness Christmas and New Year's Trading Hours

 Exness will send a notice regarding changes to trading hours during the Christmas and New Year’s holidays to the email address registered in your Personal Area.
-This information is also available under “News Topics,” so please be sure to check it and take appropriate precautions regarding trading and holding open positions.
+Please be sure to check the News Topics” section as well, and take note of these changes when trading or holding open positions.

-Time Display on Exness MT4/MT5
+Time Display in Exness MT4/MT5

 Exness’s trading platforms, MT4 (MetaTrader 4) and MT5 (MetaTrader 5), display times in Greenwich Mean Time (GMT+0).
 Since Japan is 9 hours behind Greenwich Mean Time, you can convert the times displayed on MT4 and MT5 to Japan Standard Time by adding 9 hours.

-Please note that Exness’s MT4/MT5 platforms observe daylight saving time, so the time difference remains 9 hours regardless of whether it is summer or winter time.
+Please note that Exness’s MT4/MT5 platforms observe Daylight Saving Time, so the time difference remains 9 hours regardless of whether it is summer or winter time.

 Time Difference Between Exness MT4/MT5 Display Time and Japan Standard Time